evaleval/benchmark-saturation/analyzer/src/leaderboards/helm/README.md

 3. **Configuration handling**: Datasets with multiple configurations (e.g., `legalbench`, `openbookqa`, `wmt14`) handle the primary configuration
 4. **Leaderboard categories**: Each dataset is tagged with its HELM category (Lite, Capabilities, or Finance) via the `leaderboard_detail` field

-## Future Extensions

-Potential improvements:
-- Add dynamic metrics for tracking downloads, citations over time
-- Implement more sophisticated ranking algorithms in `compute_rankings()`
-- Add support for loading all configurations of multi-config datasets
-- Integrate with actual HELM evaluation pipeline
-- Add unit tests for each dataset class